SchmidteServices/spread_on_contact/docs.fx/_content/index.md

-# Corona (COVID-19) outbreak simulation
+# Spread on Contact

-A couple of days ago, I wanted to understand better how the Corona virus outbreak evolves under different conditions.
+A couple of days ago, I wanted to understand better how a virus outbreak evolves under different conditions.
 Does it really help to stay at home?
 Would it help to have a vaccination?
-Or would it be more effective to quarantine infected people as early as possible (early warning system)?
-Which impact has the density of population etc.
+Or would it be more efficient to quarantine infected people as early as possible (early warning system)?
+And: which impact has the density of population in certain cities?

-> One important thing:
->
-> **Share this app faster than Corona and we will succeed!**

-I invented a simple model to simulate the Corona outbreak and how it infects people.
+I invented a simple "spread by contact" model to simulate a virus and how an infection my spread in a population.
 My first model is called *Random Moves*.
 I have other models in mind ... let's see how this app evolves.

 If you're interested in some more background information, you may read about "[the hammer and the dance](https://medium.com/@tomaspueyo/coronavirus-the-hammer-and-the-dance-be9337092b56)".